greysk/graeScripts/README.md

 Currently this repository contains two, separate groups of code:

 1. A couple of small, independent scripts written to be run using Windows run application using batch files.
 (Found in the [cmdline folder](cmdline).)
 2. A Python package called `graeScript` which contains a mess of small, mostly unrelated scripts that I've written.
-It's primary purpoase was making reuse of these scripts easier for myself and to create a central location for them.
+It was made to ease reuse of these scripts easier for myself and to create a central location for them.

 ## Details of small, independent scripts in [cmdline](cmdline) dir